 - Spring support and Amplicode integration.

-The OpenIDE developers plan to create their own plugin for Docker and improve LSP support, include OpenIDE in the Register of Domestic Software of the Ministry of Digital Development, and actively support domestic developers of plugins and extensions.
+The OpenIDE developers plan to create their own plugin for Docker and improve LSP support, include OpenIDE in the Register of Domestic Software of the Ministry of Digital Development, as well as actively support domestic developers of plugins and extensions.